What is a Feature Store?

 • Feast is an open-source feature store used to manage features.
 Feast does not compute features or stream new data, it just tracks features and retrieves them for training or inference.
 It does not store data, but simply manages data stored in other data sources like Google BigQuery, Google Cloud Storage (GCS), and Amazon S3.
 Feast can run natively on Google Cloud Platform (GCP), or on Kubernetes in AWS.
 Future releases aim to bring enhanced support for AWS.
 Since it’s open-source, it is free to use, but may come with a higher learning curve to work with associated storage and transformation technologies.

 • Hopsworks is another enterprise-grade feature store that can manage the transformations, storage, and retrieval/serving of features.
 It can run on an exceptionally wide array of infrastructure options, including AWS, Azure, GCP, Kubernetes, or even on-premise hardware.
-It also supports a vast selection of data sources, including Snowflake, Redshift, and HDFS.
+It also supports a vast selection of data sources, including the Snowflake Data Cloud, Redshift, and HDFS.
 Like Tecton, Hopsworks includes a web UI for browsing and exploring existing features.
 Hopsworks has both open-source (free) and supported (paid) offerings.

 Takeaways

-For more information on features, be sure to check out our Ultimate MLOps Guide that has a robust section dedicated to feature stores and so much more.
+For more information on features, be sure to check out our Ultimate MLOps Guide, which has a robust section dedicated to feature stores and so much more.

 Data Coach is our premium analytics training program with one-on-one coaching from renowned experts.